 That’s not to say grass clippings are worthless—far from it.
 Grass clippings that settle into the soil of your lawn return nutrients to that soil, lessening the need for fertilizers and enhancing the health and growth of your turf.
 Additionally, using an organic material like grass clippings improves the soil structure, or how the individual soil particles combine.

 The great thing is, many mowers already have a mulching function that cuts clippings into fine pieces and scatters them as you mow.
 Don’t have a mulching lawnmower?
 First take the bag or catcher off your mower.
 Mow your lawn around the outer edge and continue to the center.
 You will probably have to rake the rows of clippings to get them to settle evenly.

 The bottom line is, don’t throw away your grass clippings!
 They will help you achieve a healthier, more beautiful lawn.

 The Grass Outlet is your premier source for Texas sod.
 We grow all of our sod in the rich atmosphere of the Texas coastal plains and deliver it to your door healthy and ready to grow.
-Use our Grasstimator tool to figure out how much you need or order online today.
+Use our Grasstimator tool, a sod calculator to figure out how much you need or order online today.